Our Work

 Caring for Collections

 Artworks, famine-era documents, agricultural machinery, vernacular furniture and children’s toys are just some of the intriguing objects to be found within unique collections, which were gathered in Ireland’s great houses over centuries.
-Each individual property also represents a collection of important architectural and decorative features, including intricate door cases, window architraves, plasterwork and mouldings.
+Each individual Irish Heritage Trust historic property also represents a collection of important architectural and decorative features, including intricate door cases, window architraves, plasterwork and mouldings.
 We care for all these items, as well as museum artefacts, ranging from farmhouse furniture to 19th-century photographic plates and extensive gardens and estates.

 Why is Constant Conservation Needed?

-• Neglect, moisture, sunlight, weather events and temperature shifts can all cause objects and buildings to deteriorate or disintegrate, further exacerbated by climate change.
+• Moisture, sunlight, weather events, temperature shifts and neglect can all cause objects and buildings to deteriorate or disintegrate, further exacerbated by climate change.
+Insects and mould can start to spoil objects that are not carefully stored and cared for.

 Our Role in Research